START TYPING AND PRESS ENTER TO SEARCH

 Data Center Power Sources

 Most data centers use the traditional electric grid for power.
 The only issue is the electric grid is finite.
 Utility providers in major markets such as Northern Virginia and Silicon Valley have voiced concerns about available capacity and, in some cases, halted data center development until they can improve infrastructure.
+Power availability is now the primary factor for data center site selection.

 Wind and Solar